biowaffeln/msc-19-showcase/src/markdown-pages/yunhan-wang/index.md

 artist: 'Yunhan Wang'
 title: 'Future Botanical Garden'
 thumbnail: 'main_02.png'
-description: 'Experience a different botanical garden of the future'
+description: 'Experience the botanical garden of the future'
 ---

 Many artists have their own ways to express their vision of the future, and I am curious of how the botanical garden will look like in a few decades.
 We need to rethink of our relationship with the nature, build stronger relationships between people and plants.
 My design gives people the opportunity to experience different botanical gardens and start thinking about how the botanical garden will look like in the future, and the changes that the botanical garden might face with so many problems that may occur in the future.
 I decided to create an immersive game that would allow everyone to experience different botanical gardens through digital devices.
 This work consists of six different scenes, which is named Future Botanical Garden.
 This is de- signed to reflect my own feelings about the future construction of the botanical garden.
 I want to give my audience an immersive environment where they can get the most au- thentic experience.
 In the main scene you will see four rooms, where each of them rep- resents a different world.
 Different characters have different stories.
 Entering each room will bring you into that specific world.